Smart Buildings & Cybersecurity Workgroup:

 The Internet of Things Security Foundation (IoTSF) was established to make it safe to connect in the smart and hyper-connected era of IoT.
 Right now, we are witnessing the steady invasion of IoT into buildings and their networks, and we can see a growing need to support this area for a wide range of stakeholders – from designers, to integrators, to operators and users.
 There are a great many potential risks to buildings and those who own and occupy them, but that can be actively managed, cost effectively.

-IoTSF has created a Smart Buildings Working Group and we need your help to make it safe for smart buildings.
+IoTSF has created a Smart Built Environment Working Group (SBE-WG) and we need your help to make it safe for smart buildings.

 We invite you to join the mission to make Smart Buildings safe and secure over their lifetime.